ifBars/behind-bars-bot/EMBEDDINGS.md

 ## How accuralai-rag Handles Embeddings

-- **Local models by default** – If `sentence-transformers` is available the retriever loads `BAAI/bge-large-en-v1.5`.
+- **Local models by default** – If `sentence-transformers` is available the retriever loads `BAAI/bge-small-en-v1.5` (a smaller, faster model suitable for VMs).
 When that dependency is missing it falls back to a lightweight hashed representation so the bot can still run on minimal installs.
 - **Automatic sparse metadata** – Keyword weights are produced next to the dense vectors, enabling BM25-style retrieval without additional configuration.
 - **In-memory caching** – All vectors live in memory for the process lifetime.
 Restarting the bot simply re-encodes the documents, which usually takes a few seconds because everything is computed locally.